geopandas/geodatasets/doc/source/contributing.md

 ## Code and documentation

-At this stage of `xyzdata` development, the priorities are to define a simple, usable, and stable API and to have clean, maintainable, readable code.
+At this stage of `geodatasets` development, the priorities are to define a simple, usable, and stable API and to have clean, maintainable, readable code.

-In general, `xyzdata` follows the conventions of the GeoPandas project where applicable.
+In general, `geodatasets` follows the conventions of the GeoPandas project where applicable.

 In particular, when submitting a pull request: